AllQuietApp/MongoQueueing/README.md

   - Specifies the intervals in seconds for retrying failed payload processing.
   - Default: `[1, 2, 10, 30, 60, 3600]`
   - Format: Array of integers

+- `PersistException`
+  - Boolean indicating whether exceptions should be persisted for analysis.
+  - Default: `false`
+  - Format: Boolean

 ### Add Generic Queueing
 Generic queueing will add one queue which contains different types of payloads.